rabbitmq/rabbitmq-website/site/dotnet-api-guide.md

 </pre>

-The `TimerBasedCredentialRefresher` schedules a refresh after 2/3 of the token validity time, e.g. if the token expires in 60 minutes, it will be refreshed after 40 minutes.
+The `TimerBasedCredentialRefresher` schedules a refresh after 2/3 of the token validity time.
+For example, if the token expires in 60 minutes, it is refreshed after 40 minutes.